 Do the experiment yourself.
 Buy a dozen eggs from a small organic-egg and -chicken producer in your area and another dozen eggs from the local supermarket.
 Crack a couple eggs from each carton together into a bowl.
 I guarantee you will see a marked difference between the yolks.
-The store-bought will be a much paler yellow and usually smaller, while the farmer’s eggs will be dark yellow, even orange (see picture at left) and larger.
+The store-bought will be a much paler yellow and usually smaller, while the farmer’s eggs will be dark yellow, even orange (see picture at right) and larger.
 I have even seen farm-raised eggs with bright orange yolks.

 This difference comes from the diet.
 While many egg cartons now claim their chickens are “free-ranged,” unfortunately it isn’t dependable labeling anymore, because some confinement egg producers leave a small door for the chickens to exit the confinement sheds, even if they never do.
 Some let them roam around inside big barns, but they never see a blade of grass.
 The new standard for eggs is “pasture-fed” eggs.
 The term pasture-fed usually means that in addition to some supplemental grains, the chickens are allowed to forage on pasture where they can incorporate wild plants and omega-3-rich bugs into their diet.
 Joel Salatin is the pioneer of a moving-cage system that keeps the chickens safe from predators, but gives them access to fresh pasture every day.